 While participating in the presentation exercise, a candidate can excel keeping in mind a few points as mentioned below:

 The primary quality that a candidate should exhibit is composure.
-The main purpose of the presentation exercise is to test the ability of the presenter to cope with stress, repeated questioning and time management.
-Focusing on the task at hand, breathing deeply and going through the prepared notes regarding the presentation can help the candidate remain calm and composed.
+The main purpose of the presentation exercise is to test the ability of the presenter to cope with stress, repeated questioning, and time management.
+Focusing on the task at hand, breathing deeply, and going through the prepared notes regarding the presentation can help the candidate remain calm and composed.

 The presenter usually has the full attention of the audience in the presentation room and so they can assert their control and authority to define the way the audience perceives them.
-Presenting, interacting with the assessors and trying to get them involved may consider the candidate as an initiative taker which is a leadership quality.
+Presenting, interacting with the assessors, and trying to get them involved may consider the candidate as an initiative taker which is a leadership quality.
 These will highlight the confidence of the candidate as well as their ability to communicate effectively.
 The pitch of their voice should be audible and their language should be formal.
 The presenter should pause for a couple of seconds especially if they want to emphasize a point or if they change the point or topic in the context of the presentation content.

-The presentation exercise is not always about the end result but about taking part in it and learning something new.
+The presentation exercise is not always about the result but about taking part in it and learning something new.
 Instead of focusing on going through the motions and finishing it fast, the candidate should try to evaluate the points to demonstrate their communicating abilities.
 The pace of the presentation should conform to the time allotted.
 Every second is an opportunity for candidates to exhibit their skills and abilities.

-The best way to master something is practicing it regularly.
-Candidates who have upcoming interviews with the probability of presentation exercises may practice mock presentations regularly with their peers or others so as to be aware of what to expect.
+The best way to master something is to practice it regularly.
+Candidates who have upcoming interviews with the probability of presentation exercises may practice mock presentations regularly with their peers or others to be aware of what to expect.
 If a list of probable presentation exercise topics has already been delivered beforehand by the interviewers, a presentation on every single item on the list should be made after research and should also be rehearsed.
 Question sessions may be practiced beforehand so that the candidate gets used to them.

 Body language usually has a vital impact on the outcome of the presentation exercise.
 Eye contact should be made, especially with the assessors in the room.
 Using a moderate amount of hand gestures can be effective in grabbing the attention of the audience and conveying a point to the attendees.
 Fidgeting or unnecessary movements should be avoided by the presenter.
 A mirror may be used to improve one’s body language via regular practice.